rizky1987/rzq-hexagonal/README.md

 The `main` branch acts as the base project.
 From there, you can jump into other branches to explore specific features or implementations.

 ## 📚 Available Learning Branches
+Below are some learning branches currently available.
+> ⚠️ **Note:** New branches will continue to be added as we cover more real-world use cases.

 - [`learn/create-new-endpoint`](https://https://github.com/rizky1987/rzq-hexagonal/tree/learn/create-new-endpoint)
   Learn how to create a new API endpoint using the Hexagonal Architecture pattern.